By Jeremy Gantz

 For Deborah Uller ’20, the changes due to the pandemic were also a shock.
 A senior studio art major and Frances Perkins Scholar, Uller was in New York City on 9/11 .
 “This is another traumatic event that is so disruptive.
 It shakes your world,” she said.

 A resident of Northampton for more than 15 years, Uller has always done her work on campus — she doesn’t own a computer.
 Suddenly she was imagining being completely cut off from the College community, unable to learn remotely and connect with classmates.
 But within days of the announcement, Uller had connected with Hall and applied for funding for a computer.
 “I was grateful and surprised that funds were available,” she said.

 Her new laptop not only lets her continue learning, she said, but it connects her to the wider world.
 She’s had a video call with a friend in New York City who has COVID-19.
 “The most important thing is connection, especially now, it’s so isolating,” Uller said.

-Wolff is also grateful to the alumnae and others who quickly stepped up to support the emergency fund — she says she has friends at other schools who haven’t received similar kinds of financial support during this crisis.
-“It shows how much alumnae have their heart and soul in this college.
+Wolff is also grateful to the alums and others who quickly stepped up to support the fund — she says she has friends at other schools who haven’t received similar kinds of financial support during this crisis.
+“It shows how much alums have their heart and soul in this college.
 It shows me how strong a community we have, and how strong of a community we’ve always had.”

-The Emergency Student Relief (COVID-19) Fund inspired alumnae, families, faculty, staff and friends to donate more than $175,000 to date.
+The Student Safety Net Fund inspired alums, families, faculty, staff and friends to donate more than $175,000 to date.
 Additionally, the Student Government Association has reallocated $75,000 of its budget, composed of student activity fees, to the fund.
 Student Life has processed over 435 applications to date, with the goal of supporting students’ crisis-related needs through the rest of the spring semester.
-Applications are open until May 5 and donations to the fund are still being accepted.
+Donations are still being accepted to the fund.